NOAA Weather Radio and how to improve reception:

 The first thing you need to know is which NOAA Weather radio transmitter is nearest to your location.
 NWS Nashville has created a page that has a map showing these transmitters and has a chart showing counties each transmitter covers.
 Other important information is there too such as SAME codes if you only want alerts for your location.
 See the information at this link.

 If you are tuned into your nearest NOAA weather radio transmitter as indicated on the NWS information page, your built-in antenna is fully extended, and if you continue to experience poor reception, you might need an external antenna.
 An external antenna can be used indoors, or even better, used outdoors.
-Indoors, you can place the antenna behind a curtain near a window.
-You can also run wire to an outside antenna through the cracks under windows using a ribbon cable adapter.
-If you are running a line to an outside antenna, be sure to place a lightning arrestor in the line between the antenna and where the line enters your home.
+Indoors, you can place the antenna behind a curtain near a window or in an attic.
+You can also run wire to an outside antenna through the cracks under windows or by putting the wire through a wall.
+If you are running a line to an outside antenna, it is a good idea to place a lightning arrestor in the line between the antenna and where the line enters your home.
 Here are some antenna options:

 Local antenna provider in Murfreesboro:

 J-Pole antenna is endorsed by and has been used by CannonSevereWx for 10-years.
 Please contact B-Squared Engineering for assistance with your order and tell him you are needing an antenna for weather radio reception.
 You can save shipping cost by picking this up directly from him at his workshop.
 He also has a lower cost version not specifically for the weather radio band, but he says it will work, so ask him if interested.
-Coaxial cable, adapters, and ribbon cable required (2 coaxial cables with the ribbon cable, and lightning arrestor if running the antenna through a window).
+Coaxial cable, adapters, are required (2 coaxial cables to connect a lightning arrestor if running the antenna through a window).
 Click those previous links to purchase.
 Contact Terry KD4TXF at 615-809-6804 for local purchasing and with any questions.

 Internet Store in Wisconsin